RcDevRIL/proto_madera_front/README.md

 * `flutter test`

 This will trigger the execution of tests.
+Results will be printed on your console in the end.
-Depending on your IDE, you should see the results pretty easily.
+You may also use your IDE integrated test report tool.
+Depending on the IDE, you should see the results pretty easily.

 ## Built With

+_Direct Dependencies:_
-* [Flutter] - The Dart framework used as my mobile app development main tool
+* [Flutter] - The Google framework based on Dart used to build this app
 * [provider] - The package used for handling state and logic of the app
 * [rxdart] - The package used for handling streams
 * [logger] - The package used for logging utilities